Kris0263/onboarding-windows-app/clean_code.md

 ### Consistency
 Consistent code follows established coding conventions and style guides.
 Whether it’s naming conventions, indentation, or function structures, sticking to a uniform pattern makes collaboration easier and reduces confusion when working in teams.

+### Efficiency
+Efficient code performs tasks optimally without unnecessary resource usage.
+Avoid premature optimizations but strive to write code that balances performance and maintainability.
+Proper data structures and algorithms should be used to ensure performance bottlenecks are minimized.